TIGRLab/datman/docs/installation.rst

 ----------------
 Docker Container
 ----------------
-Rather than installing datman locally you can run it in a docker container.
+Rather than installing Datman directly you can run it in a docker container.
-Note that the docker container does not contain the dependencies to allow dm_qc_report.py to run (largely due to matlab license issues).
+Note that the docker container does not contain the dependencies dm_qc_report.py needs to run (largely due to matlab license issues).
 All other scripts will run correctly, though.

 .. code-block:: shell